tonyreveal/aap_preflight/README.md

 - Installs nmap-ncat (for port connectivity tests)
 - Disables appstream repo on all hosts in inventory
 - Enables baseos repo on all hosts in inventory
+- Check if Chef-Client is installed
+- Check if Chef-Client service is running
-- Disables chef-client on all hosts in inventory if installed and running
+- Stops and Disables chef-client on all hosts in inventory if installed and running
+- AAP install database validation
+  - Check all pg_* vars for controller database
+  - Check all automationhub_pg_ vars for automation hub
+  - Check all automationedacontroller_pg_* vars for eda controller
 - Non-AAP install managed database tests
   - Controller:
     - Port connectivity test using nc